zachramsey/Fa23_ES_Lab5/README.md

 ---

-Nominal message exchange between terminal user and analog interface system, which will send information back to the terminal screen.
+Nominal message exchange between terminal user and analog interface system, which will send information back to the terminal screen. <br>
 _Use the Arduino IDE Serial Monitor functionality as a terminal emulator._

 **BOLD** text is typed by the user on the keyboard. _ITALICIZED_ text represents responses by the analog interface system.